icyzeroice/.emacs.d/README.md

-# My config of Emacs
+# My config files of Emacs
 ----
 Just a newbie for emacs.